"Life shrinks or expands according to one's courage." Anaïs Nin

 with Nita Leland

 Of all the means of expression available to fiber artists, color and texture have the greatest impact.
-The special problems relating to contrasts in color and texture are discussed in this workshop.
-You will learn color fundamentals that serve as a basis for creative work in fibers: the properties of color, the effects of color contrast and the development of color schemes for fiber art.
-Nita Leland is the author of Exploring Color and designer and manufacturer of the Nita Leland ™ Color Scheme Selector. yarn color wheel Exploring Color can be done in yarn, fabric or fiber, weaving, knitting and quilting.
+The special problems relating to contrasts in color and texture are the focus of this workshop.
+You'll learn color principles used as a basis for creative work in fibers: properties of color, effects of color contrast and development of color schemes, along with how to improve the design quality of your fiber art.
+Nita Leland is the author of Exploring Color, Confident Color, and The New Creative Artist, as well as the designer and manufacturer of the Nita Leland ™ Color Scheme Selector. yarn color wheel This workshop can be done in yarn, fabric or fiber, weaving, knitting and quilting.

 Participants provide:

-• yarn or fabric samples for color charts (Bring some to share.)
+• fabric scraps and fat quarters or yarn for color samplers (Please bring some to share.)

 • one or two pieces of your fiber work for show-and-tell color critique